leorami/Dev-Tunnel-Proxy/README.md

 Notes:

 - Localhost checks hit `http://localhost:8080`.
-- Ngrok URL is auto-discovered from the `dev-ngrok` container (4040 API or logs).
+- Proxy URL is auto-discovered from the `dev-ngrok` container (4040 API or logs).
 If not found, ngrok checks are marked `no_ngrok_url`.
 - Tests only verify app routes discovered from files in `apps/`.
 - If an app is down, it won’t block checks for other apps.